Saturday, September 28, 2024

 Infective Cysts: Example - Lung abscess.

-Any infectious or Inflammatory process begins with accumulation of WBCs, macrophages and platelets at the site of infection.
+Any infectious or Inflammatory process begins with the accumulation of WBCs, macrophages and platelets at the site of infection.
 To limit the spread of infection, the cellar layer acts as a barrier.
 This cell wall is gradually replaced by a fibrous wall.
-The enzymes released from the inflammatory cells dissolve the cells into a paste called as Pus.
+The enzymes released from the inflammatory cells dissolve the cells into a paste called Pus.
 This pus filled cystic structure is known as an abscess.

 Retention Cysts: Example – Salivary cysts.